Vice-Chancellor's Fund for estranged students

 - access to support initiatives and learning enrichment opportunities like summer schools, sport club memberships and counselling

 - help to attend Graduation and job interviews towards the end of their course

 - help going into the 2nd year of their course, a key point when many drop out as they cannot afford to carry on

 Whether it’s a single contribution or a regular, ongoing donation, rest assured we’ll keep you informed on how your gift is used and, most importantly, the impact you, together with other contributors, are having on the lives of students.

 Being estranged, it was particularly hard seeing friends go home to be with their families and not having a home to go to, university has become a home somewhere I finally have my own space and all my belongings are unpacked, instead of in suitcases around different friends houses.

 Give to the Portsmouth Futures Fund and help students with limited means to make the most of their time at university.

-Donate to reduce the attainment gap and promote equal opportunities so Black students can succeed and thrive.
+Donate to reduce the awarding gap and promote equal opportunities so Black students can succeed and thrive.